2 Condos Were Illegally Converted Into 18 Micro Apartments In NYC

 When an inspector visited the building earlier this month, he found half-size doors and low ceilings, forcing him to kneel in the improvised hallway.
 A small staircase connected the two floors.
 Along with unapproved structural changes, the Department of Buildings says, the inspector found the space riddled with unpermitted electrical and plumbing work.

-The compressed living spaces prompted Council Member Ben Kallos of Manhattan to compare the arrangement to the film Being John Malkovich, which featured a cramped office — and a tiny door — on floor 7-1/2 of a Manhattan building.
+The compressed living spaces prompted New York City Council Member Ben Kallos to compare the arrangement to the movie Being John Malkovich, which featured a cramped office — and a tiny door — on floor 7-1/2 of a Manhattan building.

-"It was funny in fiction, but a horror story in real life," Kallos said, according to the New York Post, as he described the living conditions tenants endured on the top floors of the building at 165 Henry Street.
+"It was funny in fiction, but a horror story in real life," Kallos said, according to the New York Post, as he described the living conditions tenants endured on the top floors of the building at 165 Henry St.

-Bathroom space was also tight: While the lower-floor unit had a second illegal bathroom added to its legal bathroom, the upper unit had only one bathroom to share among the nine micro apartments.
+Bathroom space was also tight: While the lower-floor unit had an illegal bathroom added to its legal bathroom, the upper unit had only one bathroom to share among the nine micro apartments.

 The building is called the Beracah.
 As the Abarim online dictionary tells us, "The name Beracah comes from the verb ברך (barak), meaning either to kneel or to bless."